-We will use the notation $\mu_{G,h}^{A,\xi}$ to denote the Ising measure on a graph $G$ with boundary condition $\xi$ on $A\subset G$ and with the external field $h$.
+We will use the notation $\mu_{G,h}^{A,\xi}$ to denote the Ising measure on a graph $G$ with the boundary condition $\xi$ on $A\subset G$ and with the external field $h$.
 This is a natural extension of \eqref{def_mu} except that the Hamiltonian is modified to the following: We may drop $G$ and $A$ in the notation when they are clear from the context.
-For any subset $A$ and any external field $h$, denote by $h_A = \sum_{v\in A} h_v$.
+For any subset $A$ and any external field $h$, let $h_A = \sum_{v\in A} h_v$.